rpominov/react-demo/README.md

 #### `background`

 Sets the background of the demo.
 Available options are `"light"`, `"dark"`, and `"none"`.
-The default value is `"light"` which gives you a Photoshop style light "transparent" background.
+The default value is `"light"` which gives us a Photoshop style light "transparent" background.

 #### `codeIndentDepth`